There are 4 ways to get from Dublin Terminal 1 to Kinsale by bus, train, or car

 Want to know more about travelling around the world?

 Rome2Rio's Travel Guide series provide vital information for the global traveller.
-Read our range of informative guides on popular transport routes and companies - including Need to know: Greyhound, Italian Lakes: Getting around by train, and Need to know: Eurostar - to help you get the most out of your next trip.
+Read our range of informative guides on popular transport routes and companies - including Why you should take the train in the US, Need to know: Greyhound, and Travel Insider: Top Japan travel tips by Beatrix Holland - to help you get the most out of your next trip.